Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Travel Blogger (exploring, writing) ...and Many Many MORE!

-(any profession (or life) where you regularly gather, evaluate, and communicate information)
+Journalist skills benefit any profession (or life) where you regularly gather, evaluate, and communicate information

 The Peak News Academy will meet one long in-person day each week consisting of two 90-minute academic classes integrated with two 90-minute hands-on practical classes per week.
-Local media guest speakers, as well as field trips, will be a regular part of the instruction, plus
+Local media guest speakers, as well as monthly field trips, are a regular part of the instruction, plus

 • Week 1: C1 - Meet and Greet, Incoming Personal Assessments; C2 - Orientation/Course Overview